 Let's take a look at some of the important specs...

-The Landice L7 gets great reviews from every major publication, and deservedly so.
-Its quality is pretty much unrivaled, but you do pay a premium for that quality and as such there are more popular treadmills on the market.
+The Landice treadmills get great reviews from every major publication, and deservedly so.
+The quality is pretty much unrivaled, but you do pay a premium for that quality and as such there are more popular treadmills on the market.

 The starting price for the L7 with the basic console is just under $4,000.
 Once you tack on everything else you want it quickly adds up.
 So this is a home treadmill for a well-heeled buyer.